Mustang flight experience

 Premium Flight Experiences

-We operate two two-seater Mustangs, The Shark and Miss Helen which are taken care of by the Aircraft Restoration Company.
-You can read more about their stories below or click below to discover our unique range of Mustang flight experiences.
+We operate two P-51 Mustangs, The Shark and Miss Helen which are taken care of by the Aircraft Restoration Company.
+You can read more about their stories below or click ‘book now’ to discover our unique range of Mustang flight experiences.

 The Shark & Miss Helen